OSOSerious/whole-sale-computer-tech/README.md

-# Wholesale Computer Tech Website
+# Wholesale Computer Tech

-This is a Svelte-based website for Wholesale Computer Tech, a company specializing in refurbished computers, technology services, and data recovery solutions in Miami and Fort Lauderdale, FL.
+Welcome to the Wholesale Computer Tech repository!
+This project is a Svelte-based website for Wholesale Computer Tech, a company specializing in refurbished computers, technology services, and data recovery solutions in Miami and Fort Lauderdale, FL.

 ## Overview